marwan-9/digital-logic-circuits-simulator/README.md

  4. Run the code (F5).

  ## How to Run Using gcc
- &emsp; Makefile will be added soon.
+ Makefile will be added soon.

 ## User Manual
  ### 1. Add Component: